CDL-Quantum/Hackathon2021/Loo Boys/README.md

 - get strength of schedule (SOS) rating to help improve your decisions while betting [notebook](PythonNotebooks/SOS.ipynb)
 - Monte carlo simulations (both classical & quantum) to project team/player performance moving forward [notebook1](PythonNotebooks/Monte.ipynb) and [notebook2](PythonNotebooks/Monte_players.ipynb)
 - Machine Learning models to predict betting lines & tournament winners [notebook1](PythonNotebooks/Euro_Simulation.ipynb) and [notebook2](PythonNotebooks/betting.ipynb)
-- Portfolio optimization of your player assets; telling you which players are due a regression [notebook](PythonNotebooks/Euro_Simulation.ipynb)
+- Portfolio optimization of your player assets; telling you which players are due a regression [notebook](PythonNotebooks/SoccerOptimizer.ipynb)
 - Trade simulator to ensure you are never on the side of a sub-optimal transaction!
+- Risk management model to reduce betting loss

 We also partner with industry experts like PFF (Pro Football Focus) and SIS (Sports Info Solutions) to ensure you have the best metrics to guage player value and ensure YOU maintain the bragging rights.
 We do all the hard work- so you can rely on inferring value from key statistics.